sefunmi4/qpp-gcc/README.md

 ### macOS build

-The following commands build the toolchain for an x86_64 target using the macOS SDK and clang as the host compiler.
-These steps avoid the missing `/usr/include` and `/lib/cpp` issues on modern macOS and keep the build in stage1.
+If the generic steps above fail on macOS, the sequence below has been tested to work on recent systems.
+It targets an x86_64 toolchain using the macOS SDK under Rosetta and avoids the missing `/usr/include` and `/lib/cpp` issues on modern installations while keeping the build in stage1.

 ```sh
 # Rosetta shell: obtain the SDK path